ThingSet/thingset.github.io/docs/spec/v0.6/data_model/structure.md

 ### Records

-Records are a collection of arbitrary key/value pairs of data (JSON objects) stored as elements of an array.
+Records are a collection of arbitrary key/value pairs of data (equivalent to JSON objects) stored as elements of an array.
 The individual records can be accessed using their index in the array (starting at 0).

 It is not required that all records of one data object have the same data structure.
 However, using the same `struct` for all records would be most easy to implement for lower-level languages like C.